Tchoupinax/Tchoupinax/README.md

 ## Notables projects

+- [skopeo-operator](https://github.com/Tchoupinax/skopeo-operator) — Copy Docker image to your own registry at scale!
-- [k8s-labels-migrator](https://github.com/Tchoupinax/k8s-labels-migrator) — Your favorite tool to migrate labels on your deploy without any downtime .
+- [k8s-labels-migrator](https://github.com/Tchoupinax/k8s-labels-migrator) — Your favorite tool to migrate labels on your deploy without any downtime
 - [fuzzy-engine](https://github.com/Tchoupinax/fuzzy-engine) — A Simple and powerful interface to manager your private Docker registry 🐳
 - [s3-prometheus-exporter](https://github.com/Tchoupinax/s3-prometheus-exporter) — A Prometheus exporter with severa metrics about your S3 bucket 🗳️
 - [proxmox-sdk](https://github.com/Tchoupinax/proxmox-sdk) - An opiniated and abtracted SDK for Proxmox